Troubleshooting Teak Deck Problems

 Teak Deck Troubles: What to Look For

 Loose or missing screw plugs also allow water to penetrate beneath the teak deck's surface, and cause much of the same problems as loose or missing caulk.
-In order to preserve the flawless appearance of a teak deck, the screws used to fasten the boards to the boat are covered by small wooden plugs.
+To preserve the flawless appearance of a teak deck, the screws used to fasten the boards to the boat are covered by small wooden plugs.
 Age and weathering cause these plugs to loosen over time, enabling water to work its way into the screw holes, which results in the screws corroding and water damaging the teak.

 Cracked or split teak boards are less common, and are more likely to occur if the deck has been neglected, or because of water damage brought on by loose or missing caulk and/or screw plugs.
 Cracks and splits in teak boards provide another way for water to penetrate the deck's surface, and damage the glue or screws that fasten the deck to the boat and to the deck itself.